Pelopidas: Thessalian campaign and death

 The 360s saw Pelopidas leading a military/diplomatic advance by Theban power into Central and Northern Greece.
 In 369 BC, in response to a petition of the Thessalians, Pelopidas was sent with an army against Alexander of Pherae.
 After driving Alexander out, he passed into Macedon and arbitrated between two claimants to the throne.
 In order to secure the influence of Thebes in Macedon, he brought home hostages, including the king's younger brother Philip, a young man who would one day become king himself.
 In Thebes, Philip learned about the military tactics and politics of the Greeks.

 The next year, Pelopidas was again called upon to interfere in Macedonia, but being deserted by his mercenaries, was compelled to make an agreement with Ptolemy of Aloros.
-On his return through Thessaly, he was seized by Alexander of Pherae, and two expeditions (the second expedition, the successful one, was led by his friend Epimanondas) from Thebes were needed to secure his release.
+On his return through Thessaly, he was seized by Alexander of Pherae, and two expeditions (the second expedition, the successful one, was led by his friend Epaminondas) from Thebes were needed to secure his release.

 In 364 BC, he received another appeal from the Thessalian towns against Alexander of Pherae.
-Alhough an eclipse of the sun prevented his bringing with him more than a handful of troops, he overthrew the tyrant's far superior force on the ridge of Cynoscephalae.
+Although an eclipse of the sun prevented his bringing with him more than a handful of troops, he overthrew the tyrant's far superior force on the ridge of Cynoscephalae.
 However, wishing to slay Alexander with his own hand, he rushed forward too eagerly and was cut down by the tyrant's guards.
 Plutarch considered him a prime example of a leader who threw away his life through recklessness and anger.